ecohealthalliance/spatialsampling/README.md

 **CSAS** have potential applications in studies that sample from mixed human and animal subjects, and from the environment.
-Standard sampling approaches that select subjects proportional to population size (PPS) are impractical for used in these studies because sampling units selected for one subject will not necessarily be representative of the other subjects.
+Standard sampling approaches that select subjects proportional to population size (PPS) are impractical for use in these studies because sampling units selected for one subject will not necessarily be representative of the other subjects.
 This is particularly true in contexts where animal population size distribution is inversely related to human population size.

 With **CSAS**, sampling of any subject is performed systematically over geographic area and resulting sample is said to be spatially